Open under the rules and regulations of the Louise Pettus Archives and Special Collections

 Finding Aid Citation

-Louise Pettus Archives and Special Collections, Winthrop University, "Francis M. Mack Sr. Papers - Accession 1631".
+Louise Pettus Archives and Special Collections, Winthrop University, "Francis Murray Mack Sr. Papers - Accession 1631".
 Finding Aid 1091.